 Last week I talked about how the How Writers Write Fiction course through University of Iowa’s Writers’ Workshop has got me all pumped to join a writing MFA program.

 When we covered whether a Writing MFA program might be right for you, what I didn’t realize is how many readers had no idea what the heck a Writing MFA even is.
-I’ve gotten quite a few emails from readers asking: Mandy, what’s an MFA?!
+I’ve gotten quite a few emails from readers asking: Mandy, what the heck is an MFA?!

 Oops!
 I get caught up in my own world.
 And I have this autistic-like viewpoint where I think that everyone I talk to already knows everything that I know.